-- 1. The band 5000-5010 MHz is allocated on a primary basis to the aeronautical radionavigation service, the aeronautical mobile satellite (R) service, the radionavigation satellite service (RNSS) (Earth-space) and the aeronautical mobile (R) service (AM(R)S).
-The allocation to the AM(R)S includes provisions to ensure that stations in the AM(R)S do not cause harmful interference to RNSS space station receivers. - 2.
-The United States has approved plans for the next-generation Global Positioning System (GPS) use of the 5000-5010 MHz band for tracking, telemetry, and command (TT&C) functions.
-Per the allocation, AM(R)S stations in the 5000-5010 MHz band, limited to surface applications at airports, shall be restricted as necessary, including reducing throughput and/or precluding use of certain AM(R)S channels in certain geographic locations as necessary to ensure protection from harmful interference of the AM(R)S and the safe operation and development of RNSS stations operating in this band.
-Though all current GPS TT&C stations are fixed, it is possible that in the future: 1) GPS TT&C stations may be transportable and 2) TT&C stations may need to be located near an airport.
-If the required separation distances cannot be maintained, certain AM(R)S channels may not be useable at those geographic locations. - a.
+- a.
 Since the AM(R)S shall meet SARPs requirements published in Annex 10 of the ICAO Convention on International Civil Aviation and shall operate according to those characteristics and requirements, where SARPS are not in agreement with U.S. national regulations, U.S. national regulations will take precedence. - b.
-When RNSS TT&C frequency assignments are proposed for the 5000-5010 MHz band, the Federal Aviation Administration (FAA) and Department of Defense (DoD) will work cooperatively to, for that specific geographic location, determine necessary separation distances to ensure safe operation of the AM(R)S. Any AM(R)S operations in the band 5000-5010 MHz occurring within that separation distance will be precluded as necessary to ensure protection of the AM(R)S. Upon receipt of a complaint of harmful interference to the RNSS operating in that band, the AM(R)S shall take all necessary steps to immediately eliminate the interference, to include cease of operations in that band, and thereafter enter into discussions with NTIA and DoD, concerning permanent means to prevent any recurrence. - c.
+When RNSS TT&C frequency assignments are proposed for the 5000-5010 MHz band, the FAA and DOD will work cooperatively to, for that specific geographic location, determine necessary separation distances to ensure safe operation of the AM(R)S. Any AM(R)S operations in the band 5000-5010 MHz occurring within that separation distance will be precluded as necessary to ensure protection of the AM(R)S. Upon receipt of a complaint of harmful interference to the RNSS operating in that band, the AM(R)S shall take all necessary steps to immediately eliminate the interference, to include cease of operations in that band, and thereafter enter into discussions with NTIA and DOD, concerning permanent means to prevent any recurrence. - c.
 The FAA shall not use the requirement to vacate AM(R)S channels in the 5000-5010 MHz band as rationale for opposing RNSS TT&C frequency assignments in that band. - d.
-All AM(R)S stations proposed for operation in the 5000-5010 MHz band will be submitted to the Spectrum Planning Subcommittee for systems review under the provisions of Chapter 10 prior to submission of requests for frequency assignment. - e.
+All AM(R)S stations proposed for operation in the 5000-5010 MHz band will be submitted to the SPS for systems review under the provisions of Chapter 10 prior to submission of requests for frequency assignment. - e.
 In requesting frequency assignments, the FAA shall attempt to first satisfy the spectrum requirements for the AM(R)S surface application systems in the band 5091-5150 MHz. - f.
 The maximum possible instantaneous effective isotropically radiated power from any single AM(R)S shall not exceed 40.6 dBm/10 MHz below 5 degrees elevation, or 37.1 dBm/10 MHz at or above 5 degrees elevation, which will ensure protection of RNSS systems operating in this band. - g.
 The coordination distance for AM(R)S stations operating in the band 5000-5010 MHz with respect to stations in the radio astronomy service operating in the band 4990-5000 MHz shall be 150 km.

-8.3.23 Coordination of Assignments to Federal Broadcasting Stations (other than international broadcasting)
+8.3.23 Coordination of Assignments to Federal Broadcasting Stations (Other Than International Broadcasting)